My Golden Visa immigration services logo

 In Turkey, citizenship can be obtained by investing at least $500,000 in government bonds, provided the bonds are held for at least three years.
 Vanuatu also offers citizenship by investment in government bonds of at least $100,000.

 Non-refundable contributions.
-Both Golden Visa and Golden Passport programs often include non-refundable contributions as an option for investors.
+Both residence-by-investment and citizenship-by-investment programmes often include non-refundable contributions as an option for investors.
 However, the purpose and allocation of the funds differ between the two types of programs.

-In Golden Passport programs, non-refundable contributions are typically directed to a government fund supporting national development.
+In citizenship-by-investment programmes, non-refundable contributions are typically directed to a government fund supporting national development.
 For example, St Kitts and Nevis requires a minimum donation of $250,000 to the Federal Consolidated Fund, which finances infrastructure, healthcare, and education projects.

 In Golden Visa programs, contributions are often allocated to specific sectors such as culture, research, or education.
 For instance, Italy offers a pathway for applicants to donate at least €1 million to a philanthropic organisation involved in cultural, educational, or scientific projects.